Raising Orphan Fox Squirrels

 Ron Hines, DVM PhD

-My suggestions are based on my personal experience raising squirrels for over 60 years.
+My suggestions are based on my personal experience raising squirrels.
 However many experienced wildlife rehabilitators have very different advice that they tend to be quite adamant about.
 Like all commercial animal diets, there is no guarantee that formulas will not have ingredient differences batch to batch.
 But that so many techniques work well, is a tribute to the toughness and adaptability of these little rodents, God bless them:

 Squirrel litters vary from two to five in number, and average three.
 If the nest tree has been cut down, check the hole very carefully because it is easy to miss small youngsters.
 Spring birthing time varies according to the area of the United States you live in and there is great variation within a given region.
 Most breeding occurs from December to February and May through June.
 The winter litter is generally smaller than the summer litter.
 Squirrels are considered low-risk for the transmission of rabies, but it is good idea for everyone who deal with wildlife to receive the immunizations.